-College staff must not release or disclose any personal data (including by phone calls or verbally) -
+College staff must not release or disclose any personal data (including by phone calls or verbally):

-- Outside the College; - Inside the College to College personnel not authorised to access the personal data - Without specific authorisation from the Data Protection Officer.
+- a) Outside the College; or - b) Inside the College to College personnel not authorised to access the personal data without specific authorisation from the Data Protection Officer.

-College staff must take all steps to ensure there is no unauthorised access to personal data whether by other College staff who are not authorised to see such personal data or by people/organisations outside the College.
+College staff must take all steps to ensure there is no unauthorised access to personal data, whether by other College staff who are not authorised to see such personal data or by people/organisations outside the College.

-Any request from a student or other individual exercising their data rights, e.g. for access, erasure, rectification or objection, etc must be referred to the Data Protection Officer as soon as possible and in any event within 24 hours of receiving the request.
-Staff must not make any attempt to deal with or respond to any data request without authorisation from the DPO.
+Any request from a student or other individual exercising their data rights, eg for access, erasure, rectification or objection etc, must be referred to the Data Protection Officer as soon possible and in any event within 24 hours of receiving the request.
+Staff must not make any attempt to deal with or respond to any data request without authorisation from the Data Protection Officer.
 For more information on responding to data requests, refer to the Data Request Procedure.